inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 Clone the code repository
 .........................

-First open a GIT bash prompt as illustrated below:
+First open a GIT bash prompt as described above.

 The repository can now be cloned by issuing the commands listed below.::